ONSdigital/dp-logging/README.md

 ```

 Unless explicitly configured DPLogger will use ```java com.github.onsdigital.logging.v2.nop.NopConfig``` by default.
-As the name suggests is a nop impl essentially the same as sending log events to `>/dev/null`.
+As the name suggests is a nop impl which is essentially the same as sending log events to `>/dev/null`.

 ### Using the logger